Glucose-6-phosphate isomerase: Autocrine motility factor

 Cloning experiments also revealed that GPI is identical to the protein known as autocrine motility factor (AMF).
 AMF produced and secreted by cancer cells and stimulates cell growth and motility as a growth factor.
 AMF is thought to play a key role in cancer metastasis by activating the MAPK/ERK or PI3K/AKT pathways.
 In the PI3K/AKT pathway, AMF interacts with gp78/AMFR to regulate ER calcium release, and therefore protect against apoptosis in response to ER stress.

-Prokaryotic bifunctional glucose-6-phosphate isomerase
+Prokaryotic orthologs

 In some archaea and bacteria glucose-6-phosphate isomerase activity occurs via a bifunctional enzyme that also exhibits phosphomannose isomerase (PMI) activity.
 Though not closely related to eukaryotic GPIs, the bifunctional enzyme is similar enough that the sequence includes the cluster of threonines and serines that forms the sugar phosphate-binding site in conventional GPI.
 The enzyme is thought to use the same catalytic mechanisms for both glucose ring-opening and isomerization for the interconversion of G6P to F6P.